seirana/GEscDRS-TheraNet/README.md

 ## Prerequisites and Configuration
 GEscDRS-TheraNet requires significant computational resources.
 Ensure your system meets the following minimum requirements:

-CPU: At least 16 cores.
+CPU: At least 16 cores.^
 RAM: At least 32 GB (e.g., GEscDRS may require up to 360 GB).

 ### Pre-configuration